Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: Introduction

 In this paper, we demonstrate the system design and algorithmic integration of CavePI, a novel AUV specifically developed for navigating underwater caves using semantic guidance from cavelines and other navigational markers; see Fig.~\ref{fig:vehicle}.
-The compact design and 4-degree-of-freedom (4-DOF) motion model enable safe traversal through narrow passages with minimal silt disturbance.
-Designed for single-person deployment, CavePI features a forward-facing camera for visual servoing and a downward-facing camera for caveline detection and tracking, effectively minimizing blind spots around the robot.
-A Ping sonar provides sparse range data to ensure robust obstacle avoidance and safe navigation within the caves.
-Additionally, two onboard lights enhance visibility in low-light conditions, complemented by visual filters for improved perception.
-The computational framework is powered by two single-board computers (SBCs): a Jetson Nano for perception, and a Raspberry Pi-5 for planning and control.
+Designed for single-person deployments, CavePI's compact design and 4-degree-of-freedom (4-DOF) motion model enables safe traversal through narrow cave passages with minimal silt disturbance.
+It features a forward-facing camera for visual servoing and diver-robot interaction, and a downward-facing camera for caveline detection and tracking, effectively minimizing blind spots as low as $30^{\circ}$ below the robot, that converges at a distance of $38$\,cm.
+A Ping sonar provides altitude data to maintain a safe distance from the ground plane.
+Additionally, two onboard lights enhance visibility in low-light conditions, complemented by on-device software visual filters~\cite{islam2020fast} for improved perception.
+The computational framework of CavePI includes two single-board computers (SBCs): a Jetson Nano for perception, and a Raspberry Pi-5 for planning and control.